weaviate/weaviate-io/developers/weaviate/more-resources/dspy.md

 sidebar_position: 5
 image: og/docs/more-resources.jpg
 ---
 [DSPy](https://github.com/stanfordnlp/dspy) is a framework for programming language models created by Stanford NLP.
-DSPy introduces two key concepts: a programming model and optimizers.
+DSPy introduces two key concepts: **programming model** and **optimizers**.

-- **Programing model**.
-The programming model lets you define a series of components that make a language model request.
+- **Programing model**: The programming model lets you define a series of components that make a language model request.
 Components include input and output fields, task descriptions, and calls to a vector database like Weaviate.

-- **Optimizers**: Optimizers compile your DSPy program to tune the language model prompt and the weights.
+- **Optimizers**: Optimizers compile your DSPy program to tune the language model prompt and/or the weights.

 ## DSPy and Weaviate